 8. Preston Hollow

-Preston Hollow is located five miles from downtown.
+Preston Hollow is a neighborhood located five miles from downtown.
 It’s located in north Dallas inside the LBJ/I-35 loop.
 It’s one of Big D’s most affluent neighborhoods.
 Preston Hollow features a mix of village-like shopping centers, ranch-style homes, and sprawling estates.

 Aside from its myriad of shops and restaurants, Preston Hollow is also home to high-profile residents such as former George W. Bush, Ross Perot, and Mark Cuban.